Logo

 U.S. HP Pension Transition 2021

 Advice and reference info from members.
-(Oct 4, 2023) Question?
-Email: info@hpalumni.org
+(Updated Sep 1, 2025) Click to join the HPAA Question?
+Email us: info@hpalumni.org

 Join the HPAA Finance Forum.
 Deals with employee stock, 401(k), pensions, and other financial issues from an ex-HP/HPE perspective.

-The independent HP Alumni Association is operated by volunteers.
-This note -- with more details at https://www.hpalumni.org/pension2021 -- is based on HPAA discussions with HP, DEC, and EDS retirees.
+The independent HP/HPE Alumni Association is operated by volunteers.
+This note is based on documents provided to HP, DEC, and EDS retirees and on HPAA forum discussions.
 Not officially endorsed or supported.

-If you were employed in the U.S. by EDS or "EDS, an HP Company" before Jan 1, 2009 -- you may have an EDS pension, administered by HP: https://www.hpalumni.org/edsPension
+EDS: If you were employed by EDS or "EDS, an HP Company" before Jan 1, 2009 -- you may have an EDS pension, which has been merged with an HPInc pension plan: https://www.hpalumni.org/edsPension

 Action: